 - Withdrawal (send) digital currency to an external wallet

 - Why has the digital currency that I sent to my external wallet not arrived yet?

 - Why do I pay a fee for the Terra Luna Classic tax burn?

 - What are the risks of withdrawing crypto assets?

 - Address Book

 - Can I cancel a digital currency withdrawal?

-- How much are the withdrawal costs (blockchain fees) for digital currency?
+- The withdrawal costs (blockchain fees) for digital currency

 - Why are withdrawals of a digital currency temporarily disabled?